Commercial Auto Insurance Gainesville FL | Upload Vehicles & Drivers

 Getting Commercial Auto Coverage for Your Gainesville Business

-Greene & Associates Insurance works with Gainesville and Alachua County businesses across every industry to find the right commercial auto program.
-We're independent — we work with multiple carriers and find coverage that matches your operation and your budget, not what one carrier happens to offer.
+Greene & Associates Insurance works with Gainesville and Alachua County businesses across industries to review commercial auto programs.
+We're independent — we work with multiple carriers and focus on coverage that matches the operation, contracts, drivers, vehicles, and renewal timing.

-Whether you have one work truck or a fleet of ten, whether you're a restaurant using driver-owned cars or an HVAC contractor with a full fleet of service vans, we can put together a commercial auto program that closes the gaps.
+Whether you have one work truck or a larger vehicle schedule, whether you're a restaurant using driver-owned cars or an HVAC contractor with service vans, the review starts with the vehicles, drivers, policy pages, contracts, and loss history.

 Frequently Asked Questions